Cri4tura/Hospital-Back-end/README.md

 - **MySQL:** or local or remote database hosting.
 - **Maven:**  for managing dependencies
 - **Git** for version control
-- **POSTMAN** for create and share API requests and collections, automate testing, mock APIs, and monitor performance.
+- **Postman** for create and share API requests and collections, automate testing, mock APIs, and monitor performance.
 - **Springboot** for software engineers developing web apps and microservices.

 ## **Steps**